 Moving Forward, Together.
 In a tumultuous year for our country, we have forged ahead to ensure all women can access fair workplaces, quality jobs, and education and training leading to better opportunities.
 In this report, you’ll read about crucial advances we’ve made this year on equal pay, paid sick time, and pathways to college and careers.
 The key to our success is you.

 Explains what sexual harassment is, how it is defined by law, and what you can do if you or someone else is sexually harassed.

 This is How Change Happens.
 It’s never a straight line.
 Advocacy campaigns are long battles with many twists and turns.
 New discoveries, barriers, and tactics emerge.
 Over four decades, Women Employed has developed the strategic know-how, flexibility, and tenacity it takes to win.
 This report recounts the winding path to two vital advances for working women.

-This fact sheet provides information on the Healthy Workplace Act, a bill that would allow Illinois workers to earn up to seven paid sick days per year.
+This fact sheet provides information on the Healthy Workplace Act, a bill that would allow Illinois workers to earn up to five paid sick days per year.

 Not you.
 Not me.
 It's we.
 The voices of working women are at the heart of our 2015 annual report.
 Although the women we heard from had widely varying life experiences, we heard strong commonalities: a yearning to do the best for their families, the importance of financial stability and security, a desire for work that is respected and fulfilling, a belief in fairness, and the importance of speaking up for change.